Brazil, Trump head to-do list for Argentina's incoming foreign minister

 Felipe Sola, a 69-year-old Peronist with a background in farming, is expected to be confirmed on Friday as Argentina’s top diplomat in the cabinet of President-elect Alberto Fernandez, a party spokesman told Reuters.

-Seen as a pragmatic consensus builder within the diverse Peronist political faction at home, Sola now faces an international challenge: mending bridges between center-left Fernandez and Brazil’s far-right Jair Bolsonaro.
+Seen as a pragmatic consensus builder within the diverse Peronist political faction at home, Sola now faces an international challenge: mending bridges between centre-left Fernandez and Brazil’s far-right Jair Bolsonaro.

 The leaders of Latin American’s first and third largest economies have been openly hostile to one another, a potential threat to trade ties worth $27 billion last year.